Vicky646Attah/DSA-PROJECT-Case-3/README.md

 5.Total Bonus Amount payout by region, 11.2 +11.1 + 7.5 = 29.8

+## Limitations
+1. Missing Gender Entries: Missing gender entries has affected the accuracy of the gender-based analysis and may affect pay gap.
+2. Salary Structure Complexity: The data includes bands and bonuses, but without clear role or experience levels, its hard to determine whether pay differences are due to gender or job function.

 ## Recommendations
 1. Improve Gender balance in some departments
 2. Audit performance rating to check fairness by gender